EO-DataHub/eoap-gen/ades_guide.md

 # eoap-gen guide for ADES

 In this tutorial we'll create an Earth Observation Application package and upload it to ADES.
+This package have 3 steps:

+1. Get urls of all cogs in a collection - Custom python script
+2. Resize all cogs to 5% of their original size - using an existing docker image for GDAL
+3. Create a STAC catalog from the resized cogs - Custom python script

 ## Scripts

+### Python CLI script

 Create a python CLI script using [click](https://click.palletsprojects.com)